kyriv1980/moose/modules/subchannel/README.md

-sub_channel
+Subchannel
 =====

-"Fork sub_channel" to create a new MOOSE-based application.
+"Fork subchannel" to create a new MOOSE-based application.

 For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)